Louis Brownlow: Political and academic career

-Brownlow began teaching political science at the University of Chicago in 1931, and later that year was appointed director of the Public Administration Clearing House (which he had helped organize in 1930) at the university.
+Brownlow began teaching political science at the University of Chicago in 1931, and later that year was appointed director of the Public Administration Clearing House (which he had helped organize in 1930) at the university."Agency Aims to Aid All Governments," The New York Times, December 28, 1930.
 He remained the Clearing House's director until 1945.
 Brownlow became chairman of the Committee for Public Administration of the Social Science Research Council in 1933, where he worked to bridge the gap between academics and practitioners.
 He was also chairman of the National Institute of Public Affairs from 1934 to 1949.

 Brownlow Committee

-On March 22, 1936, Roosevelt established the Committee on Administrative Management (commonly known as the Brownlow Committee) and charged it with developing proposals for reorganizing the executive branch.
-The three-person committee consisted of Louis Brownlow, Charles Merriam, and Luther Gulick.
+On March 22, 1936, Roosevelt established the Committee on Administrative Management (commonly known as the Brownlow Committee) and charged it with developing proposals for reorganizing the executive branch.Calabresi and Yoo, The Unitary Executive: Presidential Power From Washington to Bush, 2008, pp. 291–301 The three-person committee consisted of Louis Brownlow, Charles Merriam, and Luther Gulick.Felbinger and Haynes, Outstanding Women in Public Administration: Leaders, Mentors, and Pioneers, 2004, p.
+13.